 Only three more months of diffuse sad feelings and morosity (that must be a word, mustn’t it?) while the rest of the world is blooming, twittering, and rejoicing.

-I don’t feel that a resurrection is coming, frankly.
+To be honest, I don’t feel that a resurrection is coming.
 I miss Olivia.
 I miss the boy that my son would have been, had he not suffered so much.
 I wish that people would just think sometimes, before they snapped at children or assumed that adoption is such a great thing.
 I wish that people could look at me and see what I see, which is that I’m damaged and weird from losing a child and always will be.
-I wish they could see that everyone, even a kid as great as my son Bram, everyone has griefs and secrets and wounds inside.
-Well, if not everyone, most people.
-I think most people have suffered, and those who haven’t suffered much yet will suffer before long.
+I wish they could see that many people have griefs, secrets, and wounds—even kids as great as my son Bram.

 Don’t You Know, Miss Smith?

-And then, I think and think, talk and talk, pray and pray, and I march myself out there and I go to war.
-I go to war and I carry a banner, it’s His banner (His banner over me is Love).
-I take that love and I go and I do what I have to do for my child.
-But as I sit there and I think about all my son has gone through, it is all I can do to keep from breaking down and crying.
+When I think about all my son has gone through, it is all I can do to keep from breaking down and crying.
 I want to take all the Miss Smiths by the hands and plead with them, and say, “Oh, Miss Smith!
-Don’t you know that this young man survived years without a mommy and daddy to hold his hand when he was a little boy?
+Don’t you know that this young man survived years without a mom and dad to hold his hand when he was a little boy?
 Don’t you know that doctors cut his body open over and over again and it hurt him, and he didn’t know what was happening, and there was no mommy there?
 Don’t you know that he had multiple caregivers, and lived in a sterile, cold orphanage with other handicapped children, and nobody thought he was special, and he never had his own toy until I sent him one from America?
-And then his damn short-term foster mother, the one who kept him only for two months, she kept the teddy bear that he loved?”
+And then his damn short-term foster mother, the one who kept him only for two months, kept the teddy bear that he loved?”

 “Miss Smith, when you look at my son, can’t you see that his heart was frozen and hard as a tiny little pebble by the time he got a mother?
 Can’t you see that he had fallen in on himself?
 When my son makes his A’s in your class, can’t you see what that A cost?
-He wasn’t nurtured, he is a miracle of the grace of God!
-Can’t you see that God and prayer and love brought him here, and that it was only by miracles that he’s even still alive?
 And can’t you see, Miss Smith, that when you force this beautiful boy to look back at his horror, it takes all the strength he can muster to not break down and cry?”

 “Miss Smith, maybe for you every adoption is a blessed event.
 Maybe for you this miracle happened because of adoption.
 But, Miss Smith, that’s not the way we see it.
-We think the miracle of recovery and healing happened not because of adoption, but because of the grace of God, and that it could have come by any vehicle at all, because our son is strong, innately strong, and God loves him and adoption was just one way for love to get into his life?
-But not the only way.”
+We think the miracle of recovery and healing happened not because of adoption, but because of grace?
+Certainly, adoption is one way a life may be changed or saved—but it’s not the only way.”